Royal College of Physicians and Surgeons of Canada Academic Certification Program

 - Authenticated copies of degrees, diplomas and certificates

 - Confirmation of academic appointment from your originating (foreign) institution(s) describing the type of appointment

 - The non-refundable application fee, payable to the Royal College of Physicians and Surgeons of Canada;

-- Applicants promoted within Canada must submit confirmation that the candidate has been enrolled in the Royal College Continuing Professional Development program.
+- If you are based in Canada, you must submit confirmation you have been enrolled in the Royal College Continuing Professional Development program.

-The completed application package will be forwarded to the Dean's office, and they will submit the documents to the Royal College.
+LMP HR will submit your application package to the Dean's office, and they will submit the documents to the Royal College.